 The skin after chemical peel begins to peel off, and like most of us, you will too feel itchy.
 This is the healing period of the skin, and you must not touch, pick or pull off the dead skin with your hands.
 Doing this might give an infection to the skin, and you may feel rash.
 Avoid contact with the skin until it heals, dead skin falls naturally, and new skin grows back.

 It is tempting to scratch the dry peelings of the skin during the recovery process.
 Your hair can increase the temptation of scratching and touching.
 The best way to avoid this is to constantly tie your hair back until the skin comes back to its original state.
-Be very cautious while brushing your hair as touching your skin with the same hands used for brushing might delay the natural process of healing, and you might get irritation on the contact of any foreign particle.
+Be very cautious while brushing your hair as touching your skin with the same hands used for brushing might delay the natural healing process, and you might get irritated on the contact of any foreign particle.

-Chemical peel treatment to the damaged skin needs some time to heal itself as the skin is exposed to infections and rashes from dust, dirt, and UV rays.
+Chemical peel treatment for damaged skin needs some time to heal itself as the skin is exposed to infections and rashes from dust, dirt, and UV rays.
 It is advised to protect your skin from any bacterial infection and sunburns until it is completely healed.
 Do not go out in direct sunlight till the first two weeks of treatment.
 After that, follow a healthy skin routine where sunblock is a must before leaving the house.
-Not obeying these steps might get red patches and burns on your skin which will be even more challenging to get treated.
+Not obeying these steps might get red patches and burns on your skin which will be even more challenging to treat.

-Well, if you have already gone to the skin treatment, do not worry unnecessarily; sit back and give it some time to repair itself naturally.
+If you have already gone to the skin treatment, do not worry unnecessarily; sit back and give it some time to repair itself naturally.
 Worry is one of the causes of wrinkles and fine lines, so keep patience and relax.
-For others who are still thinking of visiting a chemical peel expert, do give a call to Metropolitan Dermatology Edison, NJ, and clear all your doubts about it.
-Reach us for all your skin concerns, and we will help you throughout the chemical peeling process.